 As part of the Southern Living theme of the Iron Chef Competition, two teams had to cook against each other in a culinary event in Charleston.
-The two teams had to make use of two main ingredients to impress then judges with their own take on southern classic recipes.
+The two teams had to make use of two main ingredients to impress then judges with their take on classic southern recipes.
 The two kinds of dishes that they had to prepare were bronze muscadines and green peanuts.
-Competitors in the Iron Chef Competition had to make use of these ingredients, on their own spin on classic Southern dining and dishes.
-They also had to serve their own novel dishes to a panel of three judges.
+Competitors in the Iron Chef Competition had to make use of these ingredients, on their spin on classic Southern dining and dishes.
+They also had to serve their novel dishes to a panel of three judges.
 If the judges were impressed by their dish, then they were awarded the title of winner of the Iron Chef Competition of 2012 in Charleston.

 The proprietor of Lana Restaurant was featured in the Iron Chef competition.
 Chef John Ondo was one of the competitors in the Charleston Iron Chef tournament.
 And he was paired with Chef Michael Karkut, one of the chefs at Graze restaurant.
 The pair of them also was put up against a pair of other chefs, Eric Huff and Daniel Poyle.
-Both of the teams had to cook a southern-styled dish.
+Both of the teams had to cook a Southern-style dish.
 The competition itself was held at the Culinary Institute of Charleston, with the company US foods sponsoring the event.
 Chef Ondo of Lana restaurant had to cook on a modern amphitheater stage kitchen, while his cooking was broadcast on National TV.

 The judges of this particular Iron Chef Competition would rank the dishes based on how creatively each team of Chefs used their special ingredients as part of their dish.
 The main ingredients of Bronze muscadines and green peanuts were supplied by a non-profit food distribution hub, GrowFood Carolina.
 GrowFood Carolina aims to increase the number of foods that are being offered in the restaurants of the local area.